Metric Spaces of Arbitrary Finitely-Generated Scaling Group: More generators and higher rank

-By almost verbatim the same arguments as in Section 2.1, we have that $N$ is a separated net of bounded geometry and exponential growth, and that F\o lner sequences in $G$ restrict to F\o lner sequences in $N$.
-We again denote $\rho_N$ the rounding to $N$, so that we will be able to translate between quasi-isometries $q:N\to N$ and $\overline{q}:G\to G$ at cost moving points a bounded distance.
+If we start with a box $B=\prod [0,1)$, we can left translate $B$ to partition $G$ and call the orbit of the identity $N$.
+Remark \ref{ExtAndInt} holds essentially verbatim, and so do its consequences.
+As in Lemma \ref{NPropertiesLemma} and its preliminaries, $N$ is a UDBG net with exponential growth.
+As in Corollary \ref{NAmenabilityCor} F\o lner sequences in $G$ restrict to F\o lner sequences in $N$.
+We again denote $\rho$ the rounding to $N$, so that we will be able to translate between quasi-isometries $q:N\to N$ and $\overline{q}:G\to G$ at cost moving points a bounded distance.

+We also have an analogue of Lemmas \ref{GBoundarytoNBoundarySpecial} and \ref{GBoundarytoNBoundaryBox} in the higher-rank case.
+One advantage to working with F\o lner sequences that are boxes (as described in Remark \ref{HigherRankFolnerBoxes}) is that the proof of the second of these is directly analogous to that of Lemma \ref{GBoundarytoNBoundaryBox}, without having to deal with general convex subsets of $\mathbf{A}$.